Skip to Content

 Guided kayak tours are offered by Monterey Bay Kayaks.
 On my family’s tour, we were about 100 yards from shore before we spotted our first sea otter in the water.
 They were everywhere (including babies)!
 Some were floating together in what is called a sea otter raft, while others were curious and popped up right beside our kayaks.

-We also saw about a hundred sea lions who all seemed to like to hang out together.
+We also saw about a hundred sea lions who all seemed to like to hang out together by the wharf.
 They were noisy and stinky and highly entertaining.
-As we paddled deeper into the slough we came across several little beaches filled with seals sunning themselves.
+As we paddled deeper into the slough we came across several little beaches filled with harbor seals sunning themselves.

 Since we visited during spring, we saw plenty of adorable babies!
 Some baby seals ever swam right up to the kayak for a closer look.